courselab/coral/docs/CONTRIBUTING.md

-Contributing to KobraPy
+Contributing to Coral
 ==============================

- KobraPy is open source and you are welcome and encouraged to contribute.
+ Coral is open source and you are welcome and encouraged to contribute.

  These are a few guidelines.

  Contribution workflow
  ------------------------------

- The official KobraPy repository is at https://github.com/monaco/kobrapy
+ The official Coral repository is at https://github.com/monaco/kobrapy

  To start contributing, make sure you've read the essential documentation
  thoroughly: